strangerstudios/pmpro-auto-renewal-checkbox/readme.txt

 1. Edit your membership levels and set the "Auto Renewal" options for each level.

 == Changelog ==
+= 0.4.1 - 2025-02-10 =
+* BUG FIX: Fixed a fatal error when this plugin was activated alongside PMPro Subscription Delays v0.6+. #39 (@andrewlimaza)

 = 0.4 - 2025-02-06 =
 * BUG FIX/ENHANCEMENT: Now setting the profile start date directly on the checkout level object for sites running PMPro v3.4+. #38 (@dparker1005)